Effenti/react-native-boilerplate/README.md

-# Effenti's React Native Boilerplat
+# Effenti's React Native Boilerplate
 This is our very own React Native recipe for success!

 ## Getting started